shivam-g10/Gamified-Learning-Tracker/README.md

 ### Database Setup

-The application uses PostgreSQL with Prisma.
+The application uses PostgreSQL 17 with Prisma.
 The database schema includes:

 - **Quests** - Learning objectives and tasks with XP values
+- **Books** - Reading progress with page tracking and status management
+- **Courses** - Learning progress with unit completion and platform info
 - **AppState** - User progress tracking including streaks and focus areas
+- **FocusSlot** - Focus management with 1+1+1 limit enforcement

 ## 🐳 Docker